 These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
-Legitimate science follows the scientific method, is unbiased and does not use emotional words.
-These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
-Some sources in this category may have a slight political bias, but adhere to scientific principles.
+Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
+These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
+Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

-Overall, we rate Everyday Health a Pro-Science source based on proper sourcing of information and medical review by healthcare professionals.
+- Overall, we rate Everyday Health a Pro-Science source based on proper sourcing of information and medical review by healthcare professionals.
 However, some content certainly falls within the alt-health realm and should be investigated further.

-Founded in 2002, by entrepreneurs Benjamin Wolin and Michael Keriakos, Everyday Health is a website that produces content relating to health and wellness.
-According to their about page “We are committed to providing our audience with trusted, real-world, evidence-based health information from the nation’s leading healthcare providers and patient advocates, alongside personal patient perspectives and health consumer insights from those on the front lines, in real time.”
+Founded in 2002 by entrepreneurs Benjamin Wolin and Michael Keriakos, Everyday Health is a website that produces content relating to health and wellness.
+According to their about page, “We are committed to providing our audience with trusted, real-world, evidence-based health information from the nation’s leading healthcare providers and patient advocates, alongside personal patient perspectives and health consumer insights from those on the front lines, in real-time.”

 Funded by / Ownership

-Everyday Health is owned by j2 Global and revenue is generated through advertising.
+Everyday Health is owned by j2 Global, and revenue is generated through advertising.

 Analysis / Bias

 Most information links to medical journals or credible sources and provides sound advice such as this: 5 Reasons It’s Harder to Lose Weight With Age.
 Some articles have click bait type headlines, which may disappoint people when they find that the answer to the headline is negative such as this: Can Sipping Bone Broth Make You Look Younger?

 Overall, we rate Everyday Health a Pro-Science source based on proper sourcing of information and medical review by healthcare professionals.
 However, some content certainly falls within the alt-health realm and should be investigated further.
-(D. Van Zandt 6/28/2019)
+(D. Van Zandt 6/28/2019) Updated (10/03/2022)